treeverse/lakeFS/docs/setup/create-repo.md

 ## Create the first user

+When you first open the lakeFS UI, you will be asked to create an initial admin user.

 Note: If you already have lakeFS credentials, log in and skip to [creating the repository](#create-the-repository).
 {: .note .pb-3 }